 Acunetix AcuSensor requires a sensor to be deployed on your website.
 This sensor is generated uniquely for each website for security reasons.
-From the configuration of each Target, change to the General tab, and toggle the AcuSensor option.
+From the configuration of each Target, scroll to the AcuSensor panel, and toggle the AcuSensor option.
 From here, you can download the AcuSensor generated for the Target.
 Choose the sensor you require - depending on the web technology used on your site - and proceed with the deployment steps described in the following sections.

 Use one of the following links for instructions on how to install AcuSensor on your website.